terrymacdonald/AMDInfo/README.md

 - Save the settings you currently are using to a file to use later: `AMDInfo save my-cool-settings.cfg`
 - Load the settings you saved earlier and use them now: `AMDInfo load my-cool-settings.cfg`
 - Show whether the display config file can be used: `AMDInfo possible my-cool-settings.cfg`
+- Determine if a particular cfg is in use now used: `AMDInfo equal my-cool-settings.cfg`
+- Determine if two cfg files are the same: `AMDInfo equal my-cool-settings.cfg other-cool-settings.cfg`

 ## To setup this software: